cpske/ISP/schedule.md

 * The Testing Pyramid and End-to-End Testing
 * Selenium for testing web applications in [Web Testing](testing/WebTesting.pdf)
   - [Intro to Selenium](testing/Selenium-into)

-Exercise
+* Exercise
-* Scrape search results from DuckDuckGo using Selenium.
-Details in Web Testing presentation slides
+  - Scrape search results from DuckDuckGo using Selenium.
+Details are in Web Testing presentation slides.

-Assignment
+#### Assignment

 * Write an app to scan and test all links on a web page [Link Scanner](assignment/week15/selenium)
+* Team Assignment: deploy your application to a cloud service

 ### Week 16 (30 Nov)

-* "Why" refactoring and benefits, both in general and for specific refactorings.
+* "Why" refactoring and refactoring benefits, both in general and for specific refactorings.
 * Review
 * Bug Hunting - find problems in other teams' software

-Assignment
+#### Assignment

-* Try to find bugs in the deployed version of other team's projects.
+* Try to find bugs in the deployed version of other team's projects: [Bug Bounty](assignment/week15/bug-bounty)
+  - URLs of deployed projects are shown in Google Sheet for Project Testing